Last Updated: 12/1/2016

-Perfect for a weekend getaway, the Ho-Chunk Casino in Baraboo features a wide array of gaming activities including the state’s largest offering of slot machines (2400).
-Guests can stay at the 300-room hotel and convention center, enjoy headline entertainment and dine at one of the casino’s five restaurants.
-Afterwards, visitors can work it all off a the casino’s House of Wellness Fitness & Aquatic Center or golf on one of the Wisconsin Dells area’s many championship courses.
+Perfect for a weekend getaway, Ho-Chunk Gaming in Baraboo features a wide array of gaming activities including an offering of 2400 slot machines.
+Guests can stay at the 302-room hotel and convention center, enjoy headline entertainment and dine at one of the casino’s five restaurants.
+Afterwards, visitors can work it all off at the casino’s House of Wellness Fitness & Aquatic Center or golf on one of the Wisconsin Dells area’s many championship courses.

 Visitors traveling to the northern part of the state can try their luck at the Oneida Bingo & Casino in Green Bay.
-The gaming complex features reel slot and video machines, blackjack tables, an 850-seat high stakes bingo hall and a 300-room hotel and convention center.
+The gaming complex features reel slot and video machines, blackjack tables, a more than 700 seat bingo hall and a 300-room hotel and convention center.
 Guests can also take a break from gambling at the Casino Lounge, which offers a wide variety of musical talent including country, rock, blues, rockabilly and swing.
 Casino Lounge shows are free unless otherwise noted.

 Visitors to Northeastern Wisconsin can also try their luck at the Menominee Casino in Keshena and the Mohican North Star Casino in Bowler.
 Like many of the state’s casino’s, North Star is also renowned for its entertainment lineup, which has included the likes of BB King and Tom Jones.

 In northwestern Wisconsin, gaming enthusiasts can play at the St. Croix Casino in Turtle Lake.
-St. Croix offers poker, roulette and craps as well as 1,100 reel slots and video machines, 24 blackjack tables and a bingo hall.
-The facility also boasts a 158-room hotel, restaurant, buffet and salad bar and free musical entertainment on weekends.
+St. Croix offers poker, roulette and craps as well as 1,100 reel slots and video machines and 19 blackjack tables.
+The facility also boasts a 153-room hotel, restaurant, buffet and salad bar and free musical entertainment on weekends.
 Like St. Croix, the Lake of the Torches Resort Casino attracts snowmobilers and outdoor sports enthusiasts as well as gamblers.
 It is located in the Lac du Flambeau reservation on a chain of 10 lakes famous for muskie and walleye fishing.
 It is also offers bingo for the hearing and visually impaired.